Three lives lost

 We envision a world in which our societies adopt a more compassionate, respectful, and appreciative mindset towards marine life: a mindset that leads to responsible, resolute and constructive conservation actions that will help to protect and conserve our blue planet.

-Learn with us about the wonders of the ocean.
-We offer science-based insights into the state of our oceans, their inhabitants, and the dangers they are facing today.
+Discover the wonders of the ocean with us.
+We provide science-based insights into marine life, the health of our seas, and the challenges they face today.

 We use our creativity to initiate ocean-related events that aim to inspire people to become actively involved in ocean conservation efforts.